Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

         If you are likely to change the sentence after adding the note, then it is possible to leave this as `false`, and bulk add the furigana later.
+        However, this will also disable automatic generation of pitch accents.

     2. `styles` adds custom stylization that creates the pitch accent lines and downsteps as you see in the example note.